 Choosing the Managed DaaS Provider

-It is important to choose a right implementation and management partner in order to avoid frequent business disruptions, increase in talent attrition, decrease in user productivity leading to poor business outcomes.
+It is important to choose the right implementation and management partner in order to avoid frequent business disruptions, increase in talent attrition, decrease in user productivity leading to poor business outcomes.
 Choosing the right MDP can provide a seamless workload transition and enhance end-user experiences multifold.
 The following section outlines key factors necessary to evaluate the right MDP:

 - Technical Competency